sampension/react-native-sms-retriever/README.md

     console.log(JSON.stringify(error));
   }
 };

+// Get App signature, (You can send this to a server for OTPs)
+    const signature = await SmsRetreiver.getSignature();
 ```

 > If you have problems to get the SMS content, check the [SMS Rules Wiki Page](https://github.com/Bruno-Furtado/react-native-sms-retriever/wiki/SMS-Rules).